Wealthfront's 5-Step Product Development Process

 After making an observation, the next step is to find your customer's “why.”

-Knowing your customers’ “why” helps you create a compelling roadmap that secures buy-in from stakeholders and enthusiasm from the organization.
-It also allows you to choose features to prioritize (tweet this).
+It helps you create a compelling roadmap that secures buy-in from stakeholders and enthusiasm from the organization and allows you to prioritize features.

 A critical "why" to keep in mind, according to Dan, is the reason your customers hired you in the first place.
-When you understand why they hired you, you can focus your efforts on solving that particular pain point.
-In other words, the core product has to be working before you expand and sell them on a new feature.
+When you understand why they hired you, you can focus your efforts on solving that pain point.
+In other words, the core product has to deliver before you expand and sell users on a new feature.

-Moving on to explore new product opportunities before nailing your core use case sets your company up for failure.
+Exploring new features before nailing your core use case sets your company up for failure.
 “It results in a shifting of resources back and forth between different product lines and the company,” Dan says.
 It’s like a dog-chasing-its-tail situation—resulting in wasted time, energy, and money.

 Bottom line: Before expanding your product's scope, confirm you have satisfied the early adopters.